Colin-b/pyxelrest/README.md

 Each formula will be prefixed by the section name (only [a-zA-Z0-9_] characters will be kept).

+Sample configuration files can be found in the [samples repository](https://github.com/Colin-b/pyxelrest/tree/develop/samples).

 #### Service mandatory settings

 | Name | Description |